What’s a single girl to do when marriage takes too long?

 I was content to wait; be about my Fathers business and not focus on relationships like they were everything.

 Until February came along and the parade began.
 A girl can coast along, just fine, all year long, until someone rams the delicate button at the wrong time.

 Valentine’s and other lovey-dovey seasons can be hard if you are trusting God for a mate and it seems like He took the long route.

-It is hard when the wedding season hits and the bridal shower invites pour in, and everyone appears to be hooking up, and you haven’t been out on a date for months, maybe years.
+It is hard when the wedding season hits and the bridal shower invites pour in, and everyone appears to be hooking up, and you haven’t been out on a date for months, years even.

 If you are single and feeling ” I want to get married but I’m single “ I am sure you have heard it all – from “be content in your season” to “marriage is not everything.”

 For the most part, people mean well when they say these things, but the lines can feel old – especially when coming from married folk.

 So today, I don’t want to offer platitudes or any of that because what you are feeling is valid and I cannot fix it.
 But I do want to invite you to a different outlook.

 Sometimes what we need is little shift in perspective, a little manna to take us through today, as we wait on God for tomorrow.

 If you are struggling with your still single status, questioning, wondering how to stay on the “narrow road,” consider the following;

 1. Godliness is not for the faint of heart.